 The purpose of a PA at eligible FUSRAP sites is to determine if there is an unpermitted release or threat of release, as those terms are defined in Section 101 (22) of CERCLA, of a hazardous substance, pollutant, or contaminant related to the Nation's early atomic energy program at the site that may present a threat to the public health or to the environment.
-If a PA determines that there is such a release or threat of release, that may present a threat to the public health or the environment, and if the release resulted from work performed as part of the Nation's early atomic energy program, a FUSRAP response action subject to CERCLA requirements is warranted.
-In such circumstances, the PA will recommend appropriate action to address the release or threat of release.
+If a PA determines that there is such a release or threat of release, that may present a threat to the public health or the environment, and if the release resulted from work performed as part of the Nation's early atomic energy program, a response action is warranted.
+In such circumstances, the PA will recommend further investigation.
 If no such release or threat of release is found, the PA will recommend no further action.
 The scope of USACE's review during performance of the SIW PA included Site visits by USACE personnel, reviews of historic documentation from past DOE and EPA efforts at the Site, and other sources of information related to the Site.